sathishkumar0909/Hand-gesture-recognition/README.md

-# Hand Hesture Recognition For deaf and physically impaired
+# Hand Gesture Recognition For deaf and physically impaired

 Sign language detector with Python, OpenCV and Mediapipe !